eholzbe/1D-transport-visualization/paper.md

 <p align="center"> <img src="Eqn4.gif" alt="drawing"> (4) </p>

-for variable temperature *T*, *k* the thermal conductivity and *𝝆C* the specific heat capacities, the subscript *f* for fluid.
-The latter two parameters define *D<sub>th</sub>* the thermal diffusivity.
-In porous medium, i.e.in soil and groundwater the equation has to be slightly modified:
+for variable temperature *T*, the thermal conductivity *k* and the specific heat capacity *𝝆C* with subscript *f* for fluid.
+The latter two parameters define the thermal diffusivity *D<sub>th</sub>*.
+In porous medium, i.e.in soil and groundwater, the equation has to be slightly modified:

 <p align="center"> <img src="Eqn5.gif" alt="drawing"> (5) </p>

 with *𝜿* the ratio of specific heat capacities.
 The subscript *sf* of the specific heat capacity refers to the combined fluid-solid system.
+Taking these relations into account the transport simulator can alos be used for heat transport.
+There is no retardation and decay to be taken inrto account.
+In vase of porous media one has to take the factor *𝜿* into account, i.e. the velocity term in the simulator in that case represents the product *𝜿v*.

 ## References
 * Häfner, Frieder, Dietrich Sames, Hans-Dieter Voigt.
 1992.
 “Wärme- und Stofftransport”.
 Springer Publ., Berlin. https://doi:10.1007/978-3-662-00982-6